Jimmydalecleveland/coding-blog/src/pages/removing-class-event-listeners/index.md

 ---
-title: Removing eventListeners in Javascript Classes
+title: 'Random Encounter: Removing eventListeners in Javascript Classes'
 date: '2018-12-02'
+description: 'A common occurance when using a prototypal or class based approach to setting up eventListeners is that you want to access your event handling method...'
 ---

+> Flavor text: This series covers bugs and struggles I've encountered in the wild, and how I dealt with them.

 A common occurance when using a prototypal or class based approach to setting up eventListeners is that you want to access your event handling method from the prototype but the `addEventListener` method is called from a target element, making the `this` value the element which is calling the `addEventListener` method.